samuelgfeller/documentation/system/port-forwarding.md

 ## How to setup with Putty

 ### Bind remote database to local port
-The SQL Server sqlserver.domain.ch can be accessed with an SSH tunnel to server.domain.ch.
+The SQL Server `sqlserver.domain.ch` can be accessed with an SSH tunnel to `server.domain.ch`.
 Now let's assume we want to make a connection to this database from the code, it would be hard (even if possible) to make an SSH tunnel there.
 A simple option is to use
 [Putty](https://putty.org).